szairi2011/nodejs-webapp/readme.md

     - No, we do not need to close connections to DB - your only connection is via MongoClient and as the documentation states - it handles connection pooling for you.
         Check following stackoverflow post 'https://stackoverflow.com/a/19949939'

+## Pluralsight material :: Course :: "Working with NPM 4"
   # Some handy npm commands:
   - > npm list --depth 0 --> This will display 1st level of the installed dependency packages (NB: short form is ls)
   - > npm list -g --depth 0 --parseable --> Displays globally installed npm packages and shows directory path of the installed packages (We can specify --long or --json instead of --parseable)
   - > npm update --> Will install the latest versions that are cpompatible with the semantic versions in package.json
   - > NB: If we need to specify specific versions in package.json, we would need to delete package-lock.json first otherwise we won't be able to install the specified versions with > npm install command
   - > npm prune --prod --> Is a useful command to remove the dev-dependencies from the package.json when deploying to production.
-Removing the --prod flag will remove the orphen packages from node_modules if they are not listed in package.json
+Removing the --prod flag will instead remove the orphen packages from node_modules if they are not listed in package.json; this will keep our node_modules clean and in line with the package.json manifest.
+Hint: This command could be run for instance when building a prod Docker image where no dev tools will be required afterwards.
   - > npm config list --> to enlist the config properties. > npm set or > npm get are short for > npm config set | get
   - > npm repo --> will open the code repo, e.g. github, for the actual package on the a browser